ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 1. Select a file share from the [list of file shares](/docs/vpc?topic=vpc-file-storage-view#file-storage-view-shares-targets-ui).

-2. On the File share details page, select a mount target you want to delete.
+2. On the File share details page, select a mount target that you want to delete.

-3. Click the overflow menu (hellipsis) and select **Delete**.
+3. Click the overflow menu (ellipsis) and select **Delete**.

 #### Delete a file share in the UI
 {: #delete-file-share-ui}

-Before deleting a file share, make sure that it's [unmounted](#fs-mount-unmount-vsi) from virtual server instances and that all mount targets belonging to the file share are [deleted](#delete-mount-target-ui).
+Before you delete a file share, make sure that it is [unmounted](#fs-mount-unmount-vsi) from all virtual server instances and that all mount targets that belong to the file share are [deleted](#delete-mount-target-ui).

 The file share must be in a `stable` state or `failed` state (i.e., when provisioning fails).